 2015-16: BNZ Centre & ANZ Centre were built on Cashel Mall, intersected by Colombo St.

-Last year amidst much NZ govt fanfare, CERA's CCDU Blueprint was announced on 30.07.12.
+Last year amidst much NZ Nastional govt fanfare, CERA's CCDU Blueprint was announced on 30.07.12.
 So far, it was just that, a plan with few bldg constructions going on.
 CCDU's anchor projects were found on CCDU's website.
-CCDU's propaganda boards still hung on the cordon fence at Cathedral Sq NZDF checkpoint, Colombo St, for tourists to gawk at.
+CCDU's propaganda boards still hung on the cordon fence at Cathedral Sq, NZDF checkpoint, Colombo St, for tourists to gawk at.

 Walking & driving around the CBD showed that CERA & CCDU did next to nothing - 3 bldg sites surrounded by NZDF checkpoints, cordon fences, demolition sites & abandoned bldgs.